 Talon is the thinnest sock in DeFeets ski line and is made from CoolMax®.
 For a race type boot the Talon will transmit every nuance directly from foot to ski boot.
 I found this sock was also the best suited for those boots with a custom foam liner and worked great for me.
 They also come in a women specific design.
 The Defeet skiing line of socks was developed with the input of World Cup champions.
 All models are designed with No-slip cuffs at the top, the patented Aireator mesh around the calf area for wicking out moisture, and all are virtually seamless in the toe pocket.

 Lorpen ski socks feature a Tri Layer Technology - three layers of yarn knit together.
 The first layer, PrimaLoft Eco-Polyester, is for performance and comfort.
 The middle layer, Merino Wool, to wick moisture away while providing softness.
-The third layer, Nylon has nylon fibers concentrated in the toe, heal and shin where the sock gets the most abrasion.
+The third layer, Nylon has nylon fibers concentrated in the toe, heel and shin where the sock gets the most abrasion.
 Not to worry, the Tri Layer Technology does not equate to a thick sock at all.
 The Ski Superlight works great for custom liners.

 The Smartwool PhD ski sock takes socks to a new degree.
 The PhD has a 4-Degree Fit System for performance fit, warmth, and durability.
 The merino wool promotes temperature control, wicks moisture, and controls odor.
-The sock over-the-calf, 78% wool, 21% nylon, 1% elastic, with medium cushioning.
+The sock fits over-the-calf, 78% wool, 21% nylon, 1% elastic, with medium cushioning.

 Teko's technologically designed socks give you all the skiing comfort - and performance - you need, and then some.
 Combining fine yarns from eco-friendly fibers with high-performance features results in a sock that hugs your foot "like a glove."
 The socks are soft and moisture-wicking, and the ultralight socks are especially good for anyone with custom ski boot liners.